 Halsell, who comes from Odessa, Texas, has a neck that measures 17½ inches says "The hardest thing for me is playing my position," he says.
 "I can't go running off after the ball until I'm sure what's going to happen."
 Royal doesn't seem too worried about that.

-Halsell was one of the tri-captains on the '69 national champions...he hit really hard and the opponents remembered him after playing against him for sure.
+Halsell was one of the tri-captains of the '69 national champions...he hit really hard and the opponents remembered him.

-Glenn is an All American who Royal said was a rolling ball of butcher knives.
-Glen was the only defensive player during his playing years that got away with throwing the game plan into the trash can when he left the meeting.
+Royal said Glen was a rolling ball of butcher knives.
+He was so good at his skill set that he was the only defensive player that got away with throwing the pending game plan into the trash when he left the meeting.
 He told the coaches that all that information just confused him.
 He said my game plan is to tackle the ball carrier.

-Glen has lived a life that beats to the sound of a different drummer.
-Even though he ranks 4th behind #1 Tommy Nobis, #2 Derrick Johnson and #3 Johnny Treadwell (Britt Hager ranks 5th), he has fallen into the Bermuda Triangle of Longhorn football history with no Longhorn honors to celebrate his accomplishments.
-He is not even in the High School of fame for leading the Permian Panthers to a state championship in 1965.
+Glen has always lived a life that beats to the sound of a different drummer, but this drum beat made him into one to the best Longhorn linebackers of all time.
+Even though he ranks 4th behind #1 Tommy Nobis, #2 Derrick Johnson, and #3 Johnny Treadwell (Britt Hager ranks 5th), he has fallen into the Bermuda Triangle of Longhorn football history with no Longhorn honors to celebrate his accomplishments.
+He is not even in the High School of fame after being named to the High School All American list and leading the Permian Panthers to a state championship in 1965.
 Part of the reason he has been forgotten is by his own choosing.
-He has chosen to live a private instead of a social life.
+He has chosen to live a private life instead of a public life.

 Don, Charlie, And Diron Talbert Are Legends In Texas Football.
 Their reputation Is So Pronounced That A Pub In Austin Had A Sign Up That Said "No Shoes, No Shirts, and No Talberts.